quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 In addition to parametrized _workflows_, it is often the case that within a workflow there is some Task that needs to be repeated an _unknown_ number of times.
 For example, imagine a setup wherein Task A queries a database for a list of all new customers.
 From here, each customer ID needs to be fed into a Task that “processes” this ID somehow.
 Within Airflow, there is only one option: implement a downstream Task B which accepts a _list of IDs_, and loops over them to perform some action.
 There are major drawbacks to this implementation:

-- the UI has no knowledge of this dynamic workload, making it harder to monitor during execution
+- The UI has no knowledge of this dynamic workload, making it harder to monitor during execution
-- if any individual record’s execution fails, the entire task fails
+- If any individual record’s execution fails, the entire task fails
-- relatedly, you must implement your own idempotent retry logic, because if you fail and retry halfway through, the system has no way to understand that it should magically skip the first half of the loop
+- Relatedly, you must implement your own idempotent retry logic, because if you fail and retry halfway through, the system has no way to understand that it should magically skip the first half of the loop

 Because this is such a common pattern, Prefect elevates it to a feature which we call “Task mapping”.
 Task mapping refers to the ability to dynamically spawn new copies of a Task _at runtime_ based on the output of an upstream task.
 Mapping is especially powerful because you can map over mapped tasks, easily creating dynamic parallel pipelines.
 Reducing or gathering the results of these pipelines is as simple as feeding the mapped task as the input to a non-mapped task.
 Consider this simple example in which we generate a list, map over each item twice to add one to its value, then reduce by taking the sum of the result: